princexXXx10/reactTemplate/README.md

-A branch of reactTemplate - Anthem; a landing page for a fictional music app.
+A branch of reactTemplate - Krypto; a landing page for a fictional krypto app.

 RandomDudeOnNet © copyright 2022.

 HAPPY CODING.

 # Getting Started with Create React App